codex-storage/bittorrent-codex-docs/README.md

 ### Published site

 For the duration of the project, I am also publishing the documentation at [https://publish.obsidian.md/bittorrent](https://publish.obsidian.md/bittorrent).
+Published site allows you to access all the docs, but it is highly recommended to use [Obsidian App](https://obsidian.md/download) for a complete experience.
+Currently, for instance, we need to duplicate note properties in a table, in order for those to be visible at the published site.

-This will be removed after conclusion has been reached.
+The site will be removed after conclusion has been reached.